Raphaelroy18/-Impact-of-Lifestyle-and-Occupational-Factors-on-Sleep-Quality-/README.md

 Daily Steps	Number of steps per day
 The dataset provides a well-rounded view of how lifestyle, occupation, and health interact allowing for meaningful analysis of real-life sleep patterns.

+The dataset used in this project was sourced from kaggle(https://www.kaggle.com/datasets/uom190346a/sleep-health-and-lifestyle-dataset)

 **Project Objective**

 The primary objectives of this analysis are: